Cartwright, New South Wales

 Cartwright is a suburb in south-western Sydney, in the state of New South Wales, Australia 38 kilometres south-west of the Sydney central business district, in the local government area of the City of Liverpool.

 Geography

-It is bounded by the suburbs of Prestons, Miller, Ashcroft, Sadlier, Lurnea and Liverpool.
+It is bounded by the suburbs of Prestons, Miller, Ashcroft, Sadleir, Lurnea and Liverpool.
 Housing in the area is a combination of houses, newly built duplexes and flats.
-Cabramatta Creek forms the northern (Ashcroft/Sadlier) and west boundary (Miller), Maxwells Creek the east boundary (Liverpool), and Hoxton Park Rd the south boundary (Prestons/Lurnea).
+Cabramatta Creek forms the northern (Ashcroft/Sadleir) and west boundary (Miller), Maxwells Creek the east boundary (Liverpool), and Hoxton Park Rd the south boundary (Prestons/Lurnea).
 There is an extensive network of shared pathways interconnecting the many cul-de-sacs present in the area.
 A bridge also links it to Miller, crossing over Cabramatta Creek.
 Liverpool City BMX Club also has its grounds in Powell Park.
 There is also McGirr Park in the north-east.

 History

 Cartwright was officially declared a suburb in 1972 and was developed as part of the Green Valley Housing Estate in the 1960s.
 It was named after Robert Cartwright who was the reverend of St Luke's church in Liverpool and who received a land grant in the local area.